 They primarily inhabit grasslands, scrublands, savannas and open forests.
 Ball pythons may also live in disturbed areas, around human habitations or farms.
 They do not typically inhabit rainforests (or other dense forests), nor do they live in deserts or extremely arid places.
 Ball pythons spend most of their time in rodent burrows, which provide them with shelter and moderate temperatures.

-The Ball Python Enclosure: What Type of Enclosure Is Best and What Size Should It Be?
+Ball Python Cage: What Type of Tank Is Best and What Size Should It Be?

 The first thing you’ll need to provide your ball python with is a suitable enclosure.
 There are several different types of enclosure from which you can choose, and each presents different benefits and drawbacks.